nobooli/POLton/docs/src/trivia-streams.md

 Monster Hunter World:

 She repeatedly challenged Maimoto Keisuke until the latter broke his nail during their Monster Hunter World collab stream.
-(I'm trying to incorporate the "breaking parts" reference from the original text in this sentence but I guess it's lost in translation.
+(I'm trying to incorporate the "breaking parts" reference from the original text in this sentence but it's lost in translation.
 Needs an edit.)

 Super Mario Maker 2: